RichardEGeorge/ULX3S-Flipflop/README.md

 # ULX3S Flip-Flop

 This is another simple project on the ULX3S board.
 This code connects the Left Down and Right buttons on the board to the Data, Clock, and Reset lines of a flip-flop defined in a separate module.
 Pressing "Down" while holding "Left" clocks a 1 bit into the flip-flop.
 Pressing "Right" triggers a reset.
+The code borrows from [DoctorWkt](https://github.com/DoctorWkt) to handle the specifics of programming the ULX3S-85F board.
 The source code is below:

 ```verilog
 module top(input [6:0] btn,